Mobily boosts digital economy with Nokia's next-generation ICT and AI solutions - VanillaPlus - The global voice of Telecoms IT

 The ultra-high bandwidth, low-latency network will enable numerous benefits to Mobily’s subscribers as well as public and private sector customers, including manufacturing, oil and gas, healthcare, education, transport and entertainment, by enabling the use of Virtual Reality (VR), Augmented Reality (AR) and Artificial Intelligence (AI).

-Alaa Malki, chief technology officer, Mobily, says “Together with Nokia, we are working to achieve an advanced ICT infrastructure to boost digital economy across the Kingdom, by taking the economy to the next level.
+Eng.
+Alaa Malki, chief technology officer at Mobily, said, “Together with Nokia, we are working to achieve an advanced ICT infrastructure to boost digital economy across the Kingdom, by taking the economy to the next level.
 The deployment is set to enable further innovation and digitalisation with new applications and services.”

-Amr K. El Leithy, head of the Middle East and Africa Market, Nokia, says “We are excited to be extending our partnership with Mobily, adding next-generation ICT technologies onto an already strong layer of 4G infrastructure to drive digitalisation.
+Amr K. El Leithy, head of the Middle East and Africa Market at Nokia, said, “We are excited to be extending our partnership with Mobily, adding next-generation ICT technologies onto an already strong layer of 4G infrastructure to drive digitalisation.
 This project will allow Mobily and its customers to reap the benefits of advanced ICT technologies and deliver on the aims of Saudi Vision 2030.”

 Comment on this article below or via Twitter: @VanillaPlus OR @jcvplus